By Prat Moghe, Cazena Founder

 The SaaS model is a major leap forward for data lakes.
 This infographic shows the evolution of Data Lakes from on-prem clusters, to cloud PaaS, and now to SaaS Data Lakes.
 The three generations of data lakes have had distinct characteristics.

 - On-premises data lakes were notoriously hard to deploy and manage, as the technology stack was still maturing.
 Few enterprises could get sufficient value from them – often because access by data scientists and business users was too hard.
 These DIY data lakes needed large administrative teams for ongoing management, typically required 9-12 months for deployment and had significant operating expenses.

 - With the maturing of Cloud PaaS (platform-as-a-service), cloud data lakes have emerged as an alternative over the past 3 – 4 years.
 While these offerings reduce the complexity of the compute infrastructure, cloud data lakes require significant DevOps expertise around cloud, security and modern data ops – skills that majority of enterprises lack.

-- The SaaS Data Lake as a Service is a third generation offering that addresses the skills shortage with a SaaS model requiring zero DevOps effort for deployment and ongoing operations.
+- The SaaS Data Lake is a third generation offering that addresses the skills shortage with a SaaS model requiring zero DevOps effort for deployment and ongoing operations.
 The SaaS Data Lake is typically 10X faster to deploy in production, with typical outcomes in 2-4 weeks vs. 6+ months for cloud DIY.
 SaaS data lakes are also strategic use of resources, since they embed the best innovation around IaaS and PaaS stack, require no additional skills, reduce costs and help existing teams scale with automation.
-For a good definition of SaaS vs. PaaS vs. Managed Services, refer to research on Big Data Managed Services by Matt Aslett at 451 Research.
+For a good definition of SaaS vs. PaaS vs. Managed Services, refer to research and insight from Matt Aslett, at 451 Research.